orbeon/orbeon-forms-doc/installation/replication.md

 #### Properties

-Orbeon Forms has a single property enabling replication:
+Orbeon Forms has a single property enabling replication.
+By default, it is set to `false`, because there is a cost to serializing the state of forms after each update in memory.

 ```xml
 <property